HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Summary of the results with a single opening cylindrical moderator}

-The first part of the neutronic design of the \ce{LD_2} moderator explored the sensitivity of the performance to a large set of parameters.
-It used a reference cylindrical geometry of the moderator, and a single opening for neutron extraction~\cite{D4.2}.
+The initial neutronic study of the \ce{LD_2} moderator was meant to investigate its performance with respect to the variation of a large set of parameters.
+For this purpose, a simple geometry consisting of a cylindrical moderator with a single opening for neutron extraction was used.

-Here we summarize the most important results, which provide important recommendations for the design, before reporting on results for the two-openings model, and with the study of different shapes of the moderator vessel.
+Here we summarize the most important findings, which provide important indications for the design of the liquid deuterium moderator with two openings.